Introducing Monads

 Profunctors

-is a combination of a Bifunctor
+A Profunctor is a combination of a Bifunctor and a Contravariant

-, but you’ll see it defined by some
+functor.
+Profunctor isn’t defined in base, but you’ll see it defined by some

 other popular libraries.
-Like a Bifunctor
+Like a Bifunctor it works on types with two

-functors, the first argument to a Profunctor
+arguments.
+Like Contravariant functors, the first argument to a Profunctor

 works “backwards”.
-Let’s take a look at a definition for Profunctor
+Let’s take a look at a definition for Profunctor:

 class Profunctor f where